wbond/oscrypto/docs/symmetric.md

 >         The plaintext - a byte string
 >
 >     :raises:
->         ValueError - when the key or data parameter is incorrect
+>         ValueError - when any of the parameters contain an invalid value
+>         TypeError - when any of the parameters are of the wrong type
 >         OSError - when an error is returned by the OS crypto library
 >
 >     :return: